 Close up of the Wagner heat gun

-Put the “letter” wood slices back on the wreath and arrange everything until you’re happy with how it looks.
+Put the “letter” wooden slices back on the wreath and arrange everything until you’re happy with how it looks.
 Glue them in place.

-Gather up the greenery and picks and secure with floral wire.
+Gather up the greenery and floral pick and secure with floral wire.
+You can add any type of greenery here that you prefer.

 A bundle of faux berries and greenery